 Final Grade Appeals

-Students may appeal a final grade by filling out a form available from Carla Blount, Program Assistant.
+Students may appeal a final grade by filling out a form available from Carla Blount, Program Assistant to the Director of Creative Writing.
 Grade appeals may result in a higher, unchanged, or lower final grade.

 UF Requirement for Writing